About Our Founder

-Joseph Lubin is a co-founder of Ethereum and the founder of ConsenSys, a full-stack, global blockchain company and the world’s leading Ethereum accelerator.
+Joseph Lubin is a co-founder of Ethereum and the founder of ConsenSys, a full-stack, global blockchain company.
 Lubin has established himself as a guiding force in the fast-growing blockchain industry and a powerful advocate of decentralized technology.

 Founded in 2014, ConsenSys has cultivated a global presence, employing top entrepreneurs, computer scientists, protocol engineers, software developers, and experts in enterprise delivery.
 As one of the largest and most foundational entities in the blockchain technology space, ConsenSys’ worldwide Mesh of people, projects and companies is building the blockchain industry’s developer tools, decentralized applications, and solutions for enterprises and governments that determined to harness the power of Ethereum.
 The organization was referred to by The New Yorker in 2018 as “the Ethereum community’s most prominent and ubiquitous developer and promoter of decentralized apps.”

 Born and raised in Toronto, Lubin graduated from Princeton University with a degree in Electrical Engineering and Computer Science.
 He worked in the Princeton Robotics Lab at Tomandandy Music developing an autonomous music composition tool and at private research firm Vision Applications Inc. building autonomous mobile robots.
 As a software engineer and consultant, Lubin worked with eMagine on the Identrus cryptographic payments and trade finance network project and was involved in the founding and operation of a hedge fund.
 He held positions as Director of the New York office of Blacksmith Software Consulting and VP of Technology in Private Wealth Management at Goldman Sachs.
 Through these posts, Lubin focused on the intersection of cryptography, engineering, and finance.